 The Board does not audit all accounts of the auditees.
-The improper amounts represent the ones found in the accounts actually audited.
-The auditees take remedial actions not only to the cases reported but also to similar cases not actually referred to in the Audit Report.
-In addition, by providing other auditees with information on the reported findings, more effect will be expected because other auditees with similar operations rectify and improve their improper cases.
+Improper amounts represent those found in accounts actually audited.
+Auditees take remedial action not only for cases reported but also to similar cases not actually referred to in the Audit Report.
+In addition, by providing other auditees with information on the reported findings, more effects will be expected as auditees with similar operations rectify and improve their improper cases.